• Skip to primary navigation

 Although the terms ‘custody’, ‘residence’, ‘contact’ and ‘access’ are no longer used much by lawyers today, the issues behind the jargon are still on the top of the list of concerns for separating couples, namely:

-Joint custody or shared responsibility means that both parents have legal rights and responsibilities towards the child.
-It doesn’t mean that the child will spend half of their time with one parent and half with the other, but that each parent has an equal say in decisions relating to the child in areas such as health and education.
-Even if the child lives with the other parent you may still have joint custody.
+Joint custody or joint parental responsibility means that both parents have legal rights and responsibilities towards the child.
+It doesn’t mean that the child will spend half of their time with one parent and half with the other, but that each parent has an equal say in major decisions relating to the child in areas such as health and education.
+Even if the child lives with the other parent you may still have joint parental responsibility.

 But doesn’t the law now say that children have to spend equal time with each parent?